Andi-Sail/CoolRunning/README.md

 This project is open source and available under MIT License at: https://github.com/Andi-Sail/CoolRunning

 ## Brief Description
 Cool Running is a speed tracking mobile application for android devices that tracks the speed of the user while either walking, running, or riding on a vehicle.
-If the runner’s speed is out of the selected range of the speed, then the program will send the alarm to the runner indicating the status.
+If the runner's speed is out of the selected range of the speed, then the program will send the alarm to the runner indicating the status.

 ### Running Modes
 The following four running programs will be implemented: